Global control aspects for long waves in nonlinear dispersive media: Spectral problem

 Therefore, any vector $(u,v)\in H^{s}(\mathbb{T}) \times H^{s}(\mathbb{T})$ can be represented by

 with the coefficients $a_k$ and $b_k$ are defined by

 where $\left< \cdot , \cdot \right>$ denoting the inner product in $L^{2}(\mathbb{T})$.
 Consider, also, the following

 With these notions in hand, the following lemma gives the behavior of $\omega_k^{\pm}$ and concludes that the upper density of the set $\{ \omega_{k}^{\pm}\}$ is zero.
-It is important to notice that to use Theorem \ref{tgeneralizedingham} we need the following uniform gap condition
+It is important to notice that to use \cite[Theorem 4.6]{KomLor2005} we need the following uniform gap condition $\gamma = \inf_{k \neq n} | \omega_{k} -\omega_{n}| > 0,$ where $\omega_{k}$ is defined by \eqref{ordenedeingevalues}.
+The next proposition will give us such information.